sanghee1021/VR-ComBAT/README.md

 2. Read the READ ME FIRST text file in the folder before the first use of the VR-ComBAT application.

-Contact: Sanghee Moon (smoon2 at ithaca dot edu)
+Contact: Sanghee Moon (sanghee.moon at unh dot edu)